Death of Jason Rother

-Jason Rother (July 16, 1969 – August 31, 1988) was a 19-year-old United States Marine Corps lance corporal who was abandoned in the harsh Mojave Desert during a training exercise, causing his death from dehydration and exposure.
+Jason Rother (July 16, 1969 – August 31, 1988) was a 19-year-old United States Marine who was abandoned in the Mojave Desert during a training exercise, causing his death from dehydration and exposure.
 His death is now commonly used as a lesson taught to members of the military about the importance of accountability and responsibility.

 Death

-Rother was assigned to Kilo Company, Third Battalion, Second Marine Regiment, Second Marine Division (K 3/2) based out of Camp Lejeune, North Carolina.
+Rother was a lance corporal assigned to Kilo Company, Third Battalion, Second Marine Regiment, Second Marine Division (K Co., 3/2, 2 MARDIV) based at Camp Lejeune, North Carolina.
 In August 1988, the unit was sent to the massive Marine Corps Air Ground Combat Center Twentynine Palms (MCAGCC) for desert warfare training in the Mojave desert.
-1stLt Allen Lawson, a native of Flint, Michigan, was assigned the task of posting road guides on the night of August 30, 1988, along the route position of a battalion night movement exercise.
-Lawson disobeyed the order to place road guides in pairs, got lost, forgot where he had placed LCpl Rother, and upon the completion of the exercise failed to mention that Rother was missing, as did two sergeants responsible for LCpl Rother, Sgts Thomas Turnell, and Christopher Clyde.
-Over 40 hours had passed without anyone in the battalion knowing or saying that Rother was missing, when an armory weapons inventory got the chain of command's attention due to LCpl Rother's weapon not having been returned.
+1stLt Allen Lawson was assigned the task of posting road guides on the night of August 30, 1988, along the route position of a battalion night movement exercise.
+No concrete plan was made for the Marines to be returned to their units.
+Lawson disobeyed the order to place road guides in pairs, got lost, forgot where he had placed Rother, and along with Sergeants Thomas Turnell and Christopher Clyde who were responsible for Rother, failed to report he was missing upon completion of the exercise.
+Over 40 hours had passed without anyone in the battalion knowing or saying that Rother was missing.
+Only once acting squad leader Corporal Harbison realized late in the afternoon on September 1 that he had not seen Rother all day did an investigation commence into his unaccounted-for status.